ookamicodes/securityapi-documentation/docs.md

 _DATA COLLECTION_
 1) This bot will log if he joins a server | guild name.
+2) This bot will log if someone has started a raid/spam attack.
 2) SecurityAPI will log if someone used the s!invite command | Username.

 _DATA USAGE_